 The New England Chapter of ISACA was founded in 1976.
 From the modest beginnings of its first meeting -- which was held at Valle's Steak House on Route 9 in Newton, Massachusetts.

-Another of the Chapter's goals is to provide the business community with a highly trained cadre of information security professionals.
-To help ensure the technical caliber of members of the profession, the New England Chapter provides CISA® , CISM®, CGEIT®, CRISC®, and CSX® .
+Another of the Chapter's goals is to provide the business community with a highly trained cadre of certified information security professionals.
+To help ensure the technical caliber of members of the profession, ISACA International now provides online training and review materials for members to acquires certification in CISA® , CISM®, CGEIT®, CRISC®, and CSX® .